dirksen/sync-minecraft-screen-time/README.md

-# Enforce Screen Time on Minecraft
+# Enforce Screen Time upon Minecraft on Mac

 This is a OSX automation script that allows parents to police how long the kids can play Minecraft on a Mac via Apple's Screen Time policy.
 When time is up, the game will be frozen.
 After approval from the parents, the game will resume.